 Cytogenomics primarily focuses on structural variability within chromosomes.
-These variations can be substantial and have a major influence on phenotype.
-Understanding chromosome variations through cytogenomic profiling is an integral part of current genomic medicine, playing a role in both constitutional disorders and cancer.
+Understanding chromosome variations through cytogenetic analysis is an integral part of current genomic medicine, playing a role in both constitutional disorders and cancer.

 Traditional molecular cytogenomic methods for assessing chromosomal abnormalities, including FISH and karyotyping, enable visualization of the genome, but often at low resolution.
-Data generated from these cytogenetic analysis methods tend to be inconsistent and highly dependent upon the user’s skills, yielding minimal information.
-The development of microarrays specific for molecular cytogenetic analysis has greatly increased the amount and quality of obtainable chromosomal information.
+Data generated from these cytogenetic analysis methods tend to be inconsistent and highly dependent upon the user’s skills.
 Cytogenomic microarrays offer a simpler, more reliable, unbiased method that demonstrates higher resolution for assessing chromosomal aberrations.
-These qualities, along with the fast and standardized workflows, have led to their wide validation and global adoption as a tool in cytogenomic studies.
+These qualities, along with the fast and standardized cytogenetic analysis workflows, have led to the global adoption of arrays in cytogenomic studies.
 Next-generation sequencing (NGS) technologies offer detection capabilities even beyond that of arrays.

-Illumina is committed to assisting the cytogenomic community in the pursuit of accurate, reproducible data for understanding the relevance of chromosomal aberrations in constitutional disorders and cancer.
-For this reason, Illumina acquired BlueGnome, a company known for providing cytogenetic analysis solutions for the screening of chromosomal abnormalities.
-Our goal is to offer a cytogenomics product portfolio that enables people to gain greater insight into chromosomal aberrations and their biological relevance.
+Illumina is committed to assisting the cytogenomic community in the pursuit of accurate, reproducible chromosome aberration data for constitutional disorders and cancer.
+For this reason, Illumina acquired BlueGnome, a well-known provider of cytogenetic analysis solutions.
+Our goal is to offer a cytogenomics product portfolio that provides greater insight into chromosomal aberrations and their biological relevance.

 Have questions?
 Contact a Sales Representative »

 The American College of Medical Genetics (ACMG) currently recommends array-based cytogenetic analysis tests for use as first-line diagnostic tools.
-Illumina SNP array technology combines genotype and intensity information to detect chromosomal aberrations, enabling profiling of copy number and copy-neutral events.
-Additionally, the arrays can identify mosaicism and other factors that can elude standard cytogenetic analysis methods.
+Illumina SNP arrays combine genotype and intensity information, enabling profiling of copy number and copy-neutral events, as well as mosaicism and other factors that can elude standard cytogenetic analysis methods.
 Learn more about clinical cytogenetics »

-Chromosomal aberrations, or abnormalities in structure or number of chromosomes, are responsible for a number of genetic disorders, including autism spectrum disorders (ASDs) and Down Syndrome.
-Illumina offers advanced cytogenomic arrays and next-generation sequencing products to increase access to chromosomal information for detecting these aberrations.
+Chromosomal aberrations are responsible for a number of genetic disorders, including autism spectrum disorders (ASDs) and Down Syndrome.
+Illumina offers advanced cytogenomic arrays and next-generation sequencing products to detect disease-associated chromosome aberrations.
 Learn more about chromosome aberrations and genetic disease »

-Chromosomal abnormalities frequently occur in cancer cells.
-Understanding these cytogenomic changes can provide insight into the etiology, prognosis, and sometimes treatment, of the disease.
-Illumina offers both array- and sequencing-based approaches to identify these gross chromosomal changes.
-Learn more about chromosomal abnormalities in cancer »
+Genomic instability and chromosomal rearrangements are frequent features of cancer.
+Illumina offers both array- and sequencing-based approaches to identify these gross cytogenomic abnormalities.
+Learn more about detecting chromosomal abnormalities in cancer »

 Arrays and NGS can provide a deeper understanding of chromosomal aberrations and their impact.